Dear readers and patrons,

 Q: Can you tell me how much my painting is worth?

 A: As a museum, it is against our policy to appraise, evaluate, or authenticate works of art (the exception is that once a year we do hold an authentication session for two-dimensional Remington works of art).
 If you are interested, we do provide a list of local, regional, and national appraisers that may be able to help you.
-Please send an e-mail of inquiry to our curatorial or PR departments for this list.
+Please send an e-mail of inquiry to [email protected] for this list.